niebert/PanDocElectron/README.md

 ### Requirements for all Electron Applications ###
 If you want to use Electron Applications in general (including PanDocElectron) it is necessary to install the following software packages:
 * `git` to download and update the sources of Electron Applications (see [http://git-scm.com/](http://git-scm.com/) for installing the software git)
-* `nodejs` and `npm` allow to install pre-build packages of Electron as a runtime environment and other packages e.g. Javscript libraries that allow reading and writing files to the filesystem in Electron.
+* `nodejs` and `npm` allows to install pre-build packages of Electron as a runtime environment and other packages e.g. Javascript libraries that allow reading and writing files to the filesystem in Electron.

 ### Requirements for all PanDocElectron ###
 PanDocElectron itself consists of